Felix Jaehn celebrates his journey — and Berlin Pride | DW | 28.07.2019

 Through it all, Jaehn expresses gratitude and appreciation for the journey he has experienced as a DJ thus far: "I feel privileged but also isolated.
 Standing in front of a crowd of 30,000 people can be lonely.
 And emotionally, it's very abstract.
 So I actively seek interaction with my fans.
 I go down and speak to them after a show.
 That really matters a lot to me," he told EinsLIVE radio.
 "And that makes me happy Felix."

-When asked what little things make him happy in everyday life, Felix Jaehn responds rather quickly: "putting my phone on airplane-mode."
+When asked what other things, especially little things, make him happy in everyday life, Felix Jaehn responds rather quickly: "putting my phone on airplane-mode," showcasing once more that acute sense of awareness that he seeks (and appears to find) in his own life.
 With an upcoming tour in the US and a gig in South Africa in the next two months alone, Jaehn will get to enjoy the comforts of the airplane-mode setting nearly a dozen times in coming weeks.

 But from time to time, he might just choose to switch off his phone altogether, tune out from his busy schedule and visit his home village on the Baltic Sea coast to reconnect and meditate — far away from all the media scrutiny surrounding his fame and his personal life.
 And one of these days, he might just make that dream come true and become someone's house husband.